229 West 43rd Street: Site

-The former New York Times Building is at 229 West 43rd Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City.
-The land lot is "L"-shaped, extending northward to 44th Street on the eastern half of the block.
+The former New York Times Building is at 229 West 43rd Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The land lot is L-shaped, extending northward to 44th Street on the eastern half of the block.
 The lot covers 50637 ft2, with a frontage of 318 ft on 43rd Street and a depth of 200.84 ft.
 In 1996, the city renamed the block of 43rd Street outside the building in honor of Adolph Ochs, a former publisher of The New York Times, the building's longtime occupant.

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theatres.
 229 West 43rd Street shares the city block with St. James Theatre, the Hayes Theater, and Sardi's restaurant to the northwest on 44th Street; 1501 Broadway to the east; and 255 West 43rd Street to the west on 43rd Street.
 Across 44th Street are the Majestic, Broadhurst, John Golden, Bernard B. Jacobs, and Gerald Schoenfeld theaters to the northwest; the Shubert and Booth theaters to the north; and One Astor Plaza to the northeast.
 The Times Square Theater, New Victory Theater, and 3 Times Square are directly across 43rd Street to the southeast, while the former Hotel Carter, American Airlines Theatre, and Lyric Theatre are to the south.

 The building was developed as an annex structure for The New York Times.
 Prior to the New York Times Annex's development, the site was part of the Astor family estate and contained several brownstone townhouses.
 The easternmost section of the building was built on two land lots owned by the Astors: a 100 by 100 ft lot that had been leased by the Shubert family, as well a 100 by 43 ft lot.
 The central section was acquired in 1915 and replaced five buildings of five stories each, taking up a square site measuring 100 by 100 feet.
 The westernmost section, measuring 75 by 100 ft, was acquired in 1928 and formerly contained a six-story apartment hotel named Yandis Court.